TLe2023/PaymentFraudDetection/README.md

 #### 4.2.3 Target variable and the "USD_Amount" feature

-- Most payments were made with lesser amounts (the median value is USD 400) and there seemed to be less fraudulent activities in this range.
+- Most payments were made with lesser amounts (the median value was USD 400) and there seemed to be less fraudulent activities in this range.
 - For transactions at or above the upper fence amount which is USD 1,000, fraudulent loss concentrates within the range of USD 7,500 to USD 10,000.

 ![fig5](images/violin_plot_amount.png)